How to Modeling Real-World Situations Using Functions

 Modeling with Functions

-- Identify the Variables: Determine what are the inputs and outputs in your real-world scenario.
+- Identify the Variables: Determine what the inputs and outputs are in your real-world scenario.
 For example, if you are calculating the area of a rectangle, the length and width are your inputs, and the area is your output.

 - Establish the Function Rule: Based on your understanding of the relationship, establish a rule.
 For the rectangle example, the rule would be \(Area=length×width\).